Manzano Pepper vs Rocoto: Heat, Flavor & Key Differences

 Buying Prep And Storage Notes

 For prep, cut both peppers with gloves and remove the inner membrane when you need gentler heat.
-The black seeds are firm and visible, so we usually remove them in smooth sauces but leave a few in chunky salsas for visual identity.
+The black seeds are firm and visible, so remove them when a smooth sauce needs an even texture.

 For storage, keep fresh pods dry in the crisper and use them within a week if you want the walls to stay firm.
 Pastes should be spooned with a clean utensil and covered tightly because oxidation dulls the fruit note quickly.